britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 always observed. <i>(Exit into the hotel.)</i>

 <p align="center">SCENE SECOND.
 Mrs. Costello, Miss Durant, Charles Reverdy.
-<i>  They come out of the hotel as Madame de Katkoff passes into it, looking
+<i><br>They come out of the hotel as Madame de Katkoff passes into it, looking
 at her attentively.</i></p>

 REVERDY, who carries a camp-stool.
 That’s the biggest swell in the house—a Russian